-On behalf of NRG Power Midwest LP (NRG), Civil & Environmental Consultants, Inc. (CEC) has prepared a Run-on/Run-off Control System Plan for the Cheswick Ash Disposal Facility (Site) in accordance with the United States Environmental Protection Agency (USEPA) Coal Combustion Residuals (CCR) Rule in 40 CFR 257.81 (§257.81) dated April 17, 2015.
+On behalf of Genon Power Midwest LP (GenOn), Civil & Environmental Consultants, Inc. (CEC) has prepared the periodic update to the Run-on/Run-off Control System Plan for the Cheswick Ash Disposal Facility (Site) in accordance with the United States Environmental Protection Agency (USEPA) Coal Combustion Residuals (CCR) Rule in 40 CFR 257.81 (§257.81) dated April 17, 2015, as amended July 30, 2018.